swampcamel/beepy-booper/readme.md

 ## Project Specifications

 * _Receive a form input from the user and return an output_
+* _Outputs a list of numbers counting up to the input_
-* _Outputs BEEP if input has a 0_
+* _Outputs BEEP if number in list has a 0_
-* _Outputs BOOP if input has a 1, with precedence over 0_
+* _Outputs BOOP if number in list has a 1, with precedence over 0_
-* _Outputs a "Sorry Dave" message if input is divisible by 3, with precedence over 0 and 1_
+* _Outputs a "Sorry Dave" message if number in list is divisible by 3, with precedence over 0 and 1_
-* _Outputs an alternate "Sorry Dave" message is exactly 0, with precedence overall._
+* _Outputs a "Sorry Dave" message if number in list is exactly 0, with precedence overall._
-* _Plays different audio noises when above conditions are met_
+* _Plays different audio noises when above conditions are met on the input_
 * _Allows a reverse checkbox option that reverses the outputted message_
 * _Catches empty field entries and discards them from the Print Entries output_